-2. Certificate Course on International Financial Reporting Standards Convergence in 2 months by ICWAI for university faculties, students, cost accountants, chartered accountants, company secretaries, senior and middle-level executives in various organisations like statutory bodies and multinationals.
+2. Certificate Course on International Financial Reporting Standards Convergence in 2 months by ICWAI for university faculties, students, cost accountants, chartered accountants, company secretaries, senior and middle-level executives in various organizations like statutory bodies and multinationals.

 3. Advanced Certificate Program on IFRS in 6 weeks by KPMG for 2+ years working professionals.
 However, the experience requirement is not necessary for MBA (Finance), CA, CWA and CS.

 4. Diploma in International Financial Reporting in 3-6 months by ACCA for graduates holding 3+ years of experience in finance, commerce post-graduates holding 2+ years of experience in finance, auditors and practicing accountancy.

-5. IFRS / IND AS Certification Programs in 40 hours for students and professionals attempting ACCA exam.
+5. IFRS / IND AS Certification Programs in 40 hours for students and professionals attempting the ACCA exam.

 If you find any other course other than these, verify their authenticity and accreditation before signing up.
 Also, if you have doubts, check out the IFRS FAQ section visible on the AICPA website; it will clear any other doubts.

 Scope of Growth for IFRS Professionals